 Marumi Osanai Shoten, which shared lots of helpful information about Hokkaido crab, can be found in Nijo Market in central Sapporo.
 Nijo Ichiba is lined with shops selling a variety of Hokkaido foods, such as seafood, including crabs, and melons.

 Marumi Osanai Shoten sells a variety of Hokkaido seafood in addition to fruits and vegetables from the region, like melon, corn, and potatoes.
-There are only a few aquariums with crabs in Nijo Market, and theirs contains live king crab, snow crab, Hanasaki crab, and hairy crab.
-You can even choose your own crab from the aquarium and eat it on the spot!
+There are only a few aquariums with crabs in Nijo Market, and theirs contain live king crab, snow crab, Hanasaki crab, and hairy crab.
+You can even choose your crab from the aquarium and eat it on the spot!
 It takes about 20 minutes to boil.
-It is a very popular service.
+It is a top-rated service.

-Currently, staff are taking measures against coronavirus, such as wearing face shields and providing hand sanitizer, so you can shop with confidence.
+Currently, staff are taking measures against coronavirus, such as wearing face shields and providing hand sanitizer so that you can shop confidently.

 When you visit Hokkaido, you want to eat the most delicious crab at that time.
 Please use this article as a reference to fully enjoy the best Hokkaido crab in the best season.

 - Address 1 Chome Minami 3 Jo higashi, Chuo Ward, Sapporo, Hokkaido

 - Phone Number 011-221-2278